scherzoq/Prosper-IT-Live-Project/README.md

 	    <img castImage" src="@img" / style="width:100class=" %">

 ### Cast Member Allow Null User
-In the Cast Member Create/Edit views, a dropdown list allowed an existing user to be added as a Cast Member.
+In the Cast Member Create/Edit views, a dropdown list was utilized to allow an existing user to be added as a Cast Member.
 However, the dropdown list did not contain a null option.
 For this story, I had to revise the code to allow for a null option, since there would not always be a matching user for every Cast Member.

 I researched possible solutions and then employed the solution I found to be the most efficient one: a front-end solution that used method overloading (with re: to “DropDownList”) to pass a null-value label (“N/A”) as a parameter.